ii0606226/gdrive-compendium/tingen-win-steps.md

   * Select "Start a program", press "Next".
   * Select the .bat file you use to run TinGen, press "Next".
   * Press "Finish".
 * To manage scheduled task you already have created - open Task Scheduler, select "Task Scheduler Library" in the left menu.
 After that you will see the task with the name you specified in the central menu.
 You can change Triggers (i.e. set to start at different tim) etc. here.
+Keywords to google for additional info: `windows scheduled tasks`.

 # If you are asked to install C++ Build Tools
 If you get red text that contains `distutils.errors.DistutilsPlatformError: Microsoft Visual C++ 14.0 is required.
 Get it with "Build Tools for Visual Studio": https://visualstudio.microsoft.com/downloads/`: